 6.15.2 Solution details

-The authorization of UAV and UAV-C pairing can be performed by the USS/UTM (after a successful primary authentication and during/after a successful UAS authentication) when a UAV initiates a PDU session establishment or when the UAV modifies the existing PDU session to set up C2 connection with the UAV-C for enabling the UAS service as shown in Figure 6.X.2-2.
+The authorization of UAV and UAV-C pairing can be performed by the USS/UTM (after a successful primary authentication and during/after a successful UAS authentication) when a UAV initiates a PDU session establishment or when the UAV modifies the existing PDU session to set up C2 connection with the UAV-C for enabling the UAS service as shown in Figure 6.15.2-1.
 At this step, it is considered that UAV and UAV-C has already performed successful UAS registration with the USS/UTM (and has UAS authorization and security information provided by the USS/UTM).
 The UAV shall include Pairing authorization request information containing UAV-C ID, Auth Token, UAS ID, Security context ID in addition to its CAA-level UAV ID in the PDU session establishment request message (or in PDU session modification request) to SMF along with the UAV operation request and SMF can send the UAV operation Request along with the received Pairing authorization request information to the UFES and the UFES forwards the same to the USS/UTM.
 UAV operation Request procedure can be based on agreements from SA2 23.754.
 The USS/UTM on receiving the Pairing authorization request information along with UAV operation request can perform the UAV and UAV-C pairing authorization and session security set up.
 Pairing authorization can also be referred C2 Association authorization.
 The solution considers that, the UAV-C information (i.e., a UAV-C ID) with which the UAV can form an UAS can be available in the USS and it can also be prepositioned to the UAV along with the CAA-level UAV ID provisioning (out of 3GPP scope) as a precondition.

 UAV and UAV-C pairing authorization and session security set up procedure is described as follows.